10 Features to look for Law Enforcement Evidence Management Software

 Chain of Custody Reports and Tamper Detection for Transparency

-Maintaining a clear chain of custody is critical for preserving the authenticity and admissibility of digital evidence in legal proceedings.
+Maintaining a transparent chain of custody is critical for preserving the authenticity and admissibility of digital evidence in legal proceedings.
 Law enforcement evidence management software automatically tracks the movement, access, and modifications of digital files, creating a comprehensive audit trail for transparency and accountability.

-With automated chain of custody reports, every action taken on an evidence file whether accessed, edited, or transferred is logged with timestamped records and user details.
+With automated chain of custody reports, every action taken on an evidence file, whether accessed, edited, or transferred, is logged with timestamped records and user details.
 This eliminates disputes over who handled the evidence and when, strengthening the credibility of investigative reports.

 Automated Redaction of Sensitive Information